pydantic/hooky/README.md

 ## Change File Checks

-This tool checks pull requests to enforce a "change file" is added as part of the pull request.
+This tool checks pull requests to enforce a "change file" has been added.

-See [here](https://github.com/pydantic/pydantic/tree/master/changes#pending-changes) for details on the format required.
+See [here](https://github.com/pydantic/pydantic/tree/master/changes#pending-changes) for details on the format expected.

-To skip this check the magic phrase "skip change file check" can be added to the pull request body.
+To skip this check the magic phrase **"skip change file check"** can be added to the pull request body.

 Otherwise, the following checks are performed on the pull request:
 * A change file matching `changes/<ID>-<author>.md` has been added